pgchamberlin/chintz/README.md

 ### Is there a demo?

-Yes, this Chintz library example is demoed `chintz-parser-php` [here](http://peterchamberlin.com/experiments/static-library-compositor/index.php).
+Yes, this Chintz library example is demoed using the `chintz-parser-php` [here](http://peterchamberlin.com/experiments/static-library-compositor/index.php).

 ### Why "element" rather than "component"